erickzair/SLAM-With-D435i-And-T265/Issues.md

 And if you are using another version of ROS you can try to change the version word, for example:

-sudo apt-get install ros-kinetic-ddynamic-reconfigure
+`sudo apt-get install ros-kinetic-ddynamic-reconfigure`

-2. To resolve issue:
+2. If you have the problem:

-Using realsense d435i ubuntu 18.04 and ros melodic, if you can see the image in realsense-viewer but you can't see any on rviz and present the next msg:
+You can see the image in realsense-viewer but you can't see any on rviz and present the next message:

 23/04 18:13:47,017 WARNING [140493716674304] (messenger-libusb.cpp:42) control_transfer returned error, index: 768, error: Resource temporarily unavailable, number: 11